Dyuuz/airbnb-clone-project/README.md

 Property ↔ Review: One-to-Many (a property can have many reviews).

 Booking ↔ Payment: One-to-One (each booking has one payment record).

+# Feature Breakdown

+The Airbnb Clone Project replicates key functionalities of the real Airbnb platform, providing users with a smooth booking experience while maintaining robust backend operations.
+Each feature contributes to building a secure, user-friendly, and scalable application.

+1. User Management

+This feature handles user registration, authentication, and role-based access control (for hosts and guests).
+It ensures secure login, profile management, and user data protection using authentication and authorization mechanisms.

+2. Property Management

+Hosts can create, update, and manage property listings, including details such as title, description, price, and location.
+This feature enables users to showcase available spaces, upload photos, and manage availability calendars.

+3. Booking System

+The booking module allows guests to search for available properties, select dates, and make reservations.
+It ensures data consistency by preventing double bookings and maintaining accurate availability records.

+4. Review and Rating System

+Users can provide feedback and rate properties after their stay.
+Reviews help maintain transparency and improve trust between hosts and guests, contributing to the platform’s overall credibility.

+5. Payment Integration

+This feature manages secure and reliable payment processing for bookings.
+It records transaction details, supports multiple payment methods, and ensures all transactions are properly linked to bookings.

+6. Search and Filter

+Guests can easily search properties based on location, price range, date, and amenities.
+This feature enhances user experience by enabling fast and accurate property discovery.

+7. API Security and Data Protection

+Implements authentication, data validation, and access control measures.
+It protects user information and ensures only authorized users can perform sensitive operations such as booking or payment processing.

+8. CI/CD and Deployment Automation

+Automated pipelines (via GitHub Actions) handle continuous integration, testing, and deployment.
+This feature reduces manual errors and ensures new updates are deployed quickly and consistently.